cgulliver/aws-devops-essential/1_Lab1.md

 user:~/environment/WebAppRepo/ $ git push -u origin master
 ```

-Provide your Git HTTPs credential when prompted.
+If necessary, provide your Git HTTPs credential when prompted.
 Credential helper will store it, hence you won't be asked again for subsequent push.

 **_💡 Tip_** After you have pushed files to your AWS CodeCommit repository, you can use the [AWS CodeCommit console](https://console.aws.amazon.com/codecommit/home) to view the contents.